sarashirodkar/sarashirodkar/README.md

 I'm **Sara**, a software engineer from New York, US.

-I'm primarily interested in **full-stack development**.
-My tech stack includes Python, Java, Go, Django, Flask, and Spring Boot.
+I'm primarily interested in the full-stack development.
+My tech stack includes Python, Java, Go, Django, Flask, Spring Boot, and SQL.

-I'm fascinated by large-scale, high-impact products and have worked on industry-leading services as well as apps that have a global user base.
-I have contributed to major feature launches and automating systems in customer-facing consoles with high traffic.
+I specialize in building scalable systems and data-driven applications.
+My experience spans developing metrics management tools, predictive models for YouTube content analysis, and automating high-traffic customer-facing systems.
+Passionate about creating large-scale, impactful products, I have contributed to major feature launches and industry-leading services, enhancing global user experiences.
+Let's build something innovative together!

 Outside of work, I’m passionate about exploring advancements in science and technology.
 I also play a lot of video games and my current mission is to, at least be presentable at Valorant(still a Sage, but working on becoming a Raze main).